-Spring hunts in March and early April for muskox are 3 days and priced at $6,000 and a second muskox can be taken for $2,600.
-Non hunters are priced at $3,400.
-This hunt can be combined with a 2 hour dog sled trip or possibly some ice fishing for around $500.
-This is the least expensive trip and possibly the least physical as they can travel by ATV or snow machine.
-Accommodations are a cabin or some hunters prefer to stay in town at the motel at their own expense, about $200 per night.
+Spring muskox hunts in March and early April are 3 days for $8,100 and a second muskox can be taken for an additional $3,500.
+Non hunters are priced at $3,500.
+Spring hunts are during cold temperatures and make for a great adventure experiencing this beautiful frozen country where you see plenty of muskox and have a chance to hunt small game such as ptarmigan, arctic hare, arctic fox and seeing the Northern Lights.
+Spring hunts are the least physical as they can travel by ATV or snow machine.
+Accommodations are a cabin, or some hunters prefer to stay in town at the motel at their own expense, about $200 per night.

-Fall hunts running from August into early September are normally 4 or 5 days out of tents or possibly a cabin.
-This hunt is priced at $7,300 for either muskox or caribou and the combination hunt is $10,100.
-An additional muskox or caribou is priced at $3,100 each.
-Non hunters are $3,100.
+Fall hunts running from August into early September are normally 5 or 6 days out of tents or possibly a cabin.
+This hunt is priced at $8,100 for either muskox or caribou and the combination hunt is $11,100.
+An additional muskox or caribou is priced at $3,500 each.
+Non hunters are $3,500.
 Caribou hunting is more physical and can require several miles of hiking in more mountainous terrain.
 Caribou tend to lose their velvet late August into the first few days of September.
 Temperatures normally run from 30 for the low and up to 70 for the high.

-Hunt pricing includes tent or possibly cabin accommodations, meals, guiding, licenses and taxes.
+Hunt pricing includes tent or possibly cabin accommodations, meals, guiding, licenses, and taxes.
 RIFLE/AMMO AND SLEEPING BAG is also available at no additional cost but MUST BE RESERVED IN ADVANCE.

 Call HCU’s Bob Wodzisz at 330-730-3473 for more details.
 Hunt MU299.